hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/06_intro_lists.md

 ### Materials & Resources

-These are the questions that will be posted on Google Classroom for students to work on independently:
+These are the questions that will be posted on Google Classroom for students to work on independently, in their own file titled `lists.py`.

+0. Using the resources [here](https://www.w3schools.com/python/python_ref_list.asp), demonstrate your understanding of each list method by implementing each method once with a sample list.

 1. Write a line of python that creates a variable a and sets it equal to a list holding the first 5 numbers of the school’s phone number.
 2. Write a line of Python that creates a variable b and sets it equal to a list with one integer, one string, and one float.